petkoGH/validusbot-lua/lua-llm-scripting-spec.md

 - Features.DisableAllExcept(excludeList)
 - Features.PrintStatus()

+`Enable` and `Disable` use the native idempotent `SetActive` operation and return the resulting active state. `Toggle` also returns the new state, but should be used only when inversion is the intended operation.
+Feature activation changes live bot state; the feature's own settings remain intact.

 ### Magic Shooter entries
-Lua scripts can inspect and configure existing Magic Shooter entries without switching profiles or rebuilding them:
+Lua scripts can inspect and configure existing Magic Shooter entries without rebuilding profiles.
+Magic Shooter uses one normalized action model for spells, runes, directional attacks, target-centered areas, chains, support effects, and
+stances:

 - `Engine.MagicShooter.GetEntries(profile?) -> entries|nil, error?`
 - `Engine.MagicShooter.SetEntryRune(entryIndex, runeId, profile?) -> success, error?`